Bay City Rollers: Image

 During their rise to prominence, the BBC described the Bay City Rollers as "rolling on towards turning the whole world tartan".
 Music publicist, Carol Strauss Klenfner, described the band as being "so young and so fresh-faced", in addition to describing them as "these wonderful Scottish fair complexions with rosy cheeks".
 Following the release of their single "Remember (Sha La La La)" in 1974, the band became embroiled in a fan craze which became dubbed "Rollermania".
-Their producer, Bill Martin who had been drafted in by Bell Records to help with the bands development, described the craze as "taking off like a rocket", whilst Stuart Wood said "from not having anyone screaming to having thousands of people screaming at you was pretty quick".
+Their producer, Bill Martin who had been drafted in by Bell Records to help with the band's development, described the craze as "taking off like a rocket", whilst Stuart Wood said "from not having anyone screaming to having thousands of people screaming at you was pretty quick".
 During the height of their career, they became dubbed "the tartan teen sensations from Edinburgh", and were often credited as being the "biggest band since The Beatles".

 By their most commercially successful period throughout the 1970s, the Bay City Rollers became widely known internationally for wearing tartan on stage, music videos and during promotional appearances, and were said to "create scenes of hysteria wherever they went".
 Tartan attire would later become assigned as the bands "signature look".
 The arrival of Les McKeown to the band coincided with an overhaul of the group's image introducing half-mast trousers, platform shoes and tartan.